Essential SIEM Correlation Rules for Compliance

 This large data collection means that SIEM has been able to rise to a new level and improve the security of networks and systems considerably.
 Of course, it’s important that the SIEM correlation rules are sensible and useful since any threat detection system is only as useful as the logic behind it.

-Let’s dive in and have a look at how SIEM correlation rules work, and how they are the backbone of any SIEM tools.
+Let’s dive in and have a look at how SIEM correlation rules work, and how they are the backbone of any SIEM tool.

 What is SIEM?

 SIEM is short for Security Information and Event Management.
 In short, it’s an evolution of log collection and management.
-A SIEM system uses the logs collected to keep track of the IT environment and help avoid harm coming to your system.
+A SIEM that includes AI-powered event correlation uses the logs collected to keep track of the IT environment and help avoid harm coming to your system.

 What is a Correlation Rule?